bigtoga/Examples/Azure/Microsoft Build Conference Notes/Build 2020/Day 1 Notes.md

 # Azure Machine Learning
 **Datasets**, **Experiments** are projects, the "groupings" of all the attempts to create the model, **Pipelines**, **Models**

+Suggestion:
+1. Use AutoML to do the base/initial feature importance and to identify hyperoptimization pararmeters

+How can we control costs relative to Azure compute for data scientists?
+RBAC

 </details>